azu/hubmemo/guide/USAGE.md

 3. Merge it!
 4. Automatically publish this content to [your setup provider](./SETUP.md)

-Hubmemo help you to edit Draft PR via [`.github/workflows/update-draft-post.yml`](../.github/workflows/update-draft-post.yml).
+HubMemo help you to edit Draft PR via [`.github/workflows/update-draft-post.yml`](../.github/workflows/update-draft-post.yml).

 - if PR title starts `YYYY-MM-DD: ~`, change the `draft.md` to `YYYY-MM-DD-<slug>.md`
 - if the content's `title: ~` starts with `YYYY-MM-DD: ~`, change the `draft.md` to `YYYY-MM-DD-<slug>.md`